Examples • Example Applications

 Select all edges in the middle row of blocks (do this by first clicking on an edge, and then drawing a box around the middle section.
 This will highlight the selected edges as shown).

-You could now mesh all blocks, but you would end up with an unstructured mesh, since there is a mismatch between the number of zones on the vertical edges.
+All blocks could be meshed now, but this would result in an unstructured mesh, since there is a mismatch between the number of zones on the vertical edges.
 To obtain a structured mesh, do the following:

 Now, mesh all blocks.